 The analysis of reactions often seen among working-class people confronted by rigid educational systems-parents who notice negative reactions in their children or students sceptical of the value of the educational possibilities offered them-yields fruitful results.
-When the school system remains the exclusive preserve of an intellectual elite, the product of the bourgeois class which built the system and continues to dictate its laws and moral values, students become confused by the divorce between an outmoded education and the reality of the world around them.
+When the school system remains the exclusive preserve of an intellectual élite, the product of the bourgeois class which built the system and continues to dictate its laws and moral values, students become confused by the divorce between an outmoded education and the reality of the world around them.
 They become frustrated, dissipate their energies, grow bored or put their hopes in something else.
-Dissent the function of the educational system is to cater to social needs (extract from an interview with Illich in Cuernavaea).